naibarn/SmartSpec/.smartspec-docs/workflows/ui_validation_manual.md

   - some flows use AI-written specs that no human has ever reviewed
   - you have no structured way to see which flows rely most on unreviewed AI specs
+- in modern web stacks (React/Next.js/RSC) with fast-moving
+  dependencies:
+  - security/SCA reports exist but are not connected to specific critical UI flows
+  - React Server Components or `react-server-dom-*` are used without clear governance on patched versions and data-leakage risks

 `/smartspec_ui_validation` connects:

-> **spec / UI JSON (including AI-generated) ↔ implementation ↔ test reports**
+> **spec / UI JSON (including AI-generated) ↔ implementation ↔ test & security reports**

 into a single report that answers:

 > "Before this release, how well have our critical UI flows been
 > validated, and where are the gaps?"
 > and
-> "Where are we relying on unreviewed AI-generated `ui.json` for flows
+> "Where are we relying on unreviewed AI-generated `ui.json` or
-> that really matter?"
+> missing security/dependency evidence for flows that really matter?"

 ### 1.2 Benefits of using it

-- Provides a **shared language** for frontend, QA, UX, and release stakeholders.
+- Provides a **shared language** for frontend, QA, UX, security, and release stakeholders.
 - Shows **validation status per UI unit** in a structured way.
 - Makes it clear, per flow, whether:
   - the spec/UI JSON comes from AI vs humans
   - the spec has been reviewed
   - the `ui.json` structure looks strong or weak
+  - there is clear security/dependency evidence for web UI stacks
 - Helps release boards decide:
   - which flows are ready
-  - which flows need additional tests
+  - which flows need additional tests or security work
   - where risk is accepted with clear rationale
-- Produces an **audit artifact** that shows UI validation was reviewed before release.
+- Produces an **audit artifact** that shows UI validation (including AI-spec trust, a11y, i18n, and security evidence) was reviewed before release.

 ### 1.3 Risks if you don’t use it (or equivalent governance)